Austria in the Eurovision Song Contest 2013: Competing entries

 ORF invited all interested artists to submit their songs to the broadcaster between 2 October 2012 and 31 October 2012.
 Artists were also able to apply without a song but were required to submit a cover version of another song.
-The received submissions were reviewed by the ORF Eurovision Song Contest Team led by ORF Head of Entertainment Edgar Böhm, which collaborated with music experts Thomas Rabitsch, Ralf Strobl and Anja Rabitsch in order to select five entries to compete in the national final.
+The received submissions were reviewed by the ORF editorial team, which collaborated with music experts Thomas Rabitsch, Ralf Strobl and Anja Rabitsch in order to select five entries to compete in the national final.
 The five artists were revealed on 11 December 2012 during the radio show Ö3-Wecker, aired on Ö3, while the presentation of the songs took place on 11 December 2012 at an ORF press conference as well as during Ö3-Wecker.

 Final

 The televised final took place on 15 January 2013.
 Five songs competed where the combination of votes from an international jury panel and a public vote selected "Shine" performed by Natália Kelly as the winner.
 In addition to the performances of the competing entries, each of the artists performed a cover version of a past Eurovision Song Contest winning song.